StanJulia/CmdStan.jl/notes/Pkg3.md

 1. Is the REQUIRE file still needed?

-Just wanted to capture these notes, but maybe they are helpful for others (as Scott's thread was to me).
+Just wanted to capture these [notes](https://github.com/StanJulia/CmdStan.jl/blob/master/notes/Pkg3.md) for my own use, but maybe they are helpful for others (as Scott's thread was to me).
 Feedback is of course always welcome.

 Rob